donejs/done-inspect/README.md

    * This function will be called each time the User clicks the
    * module's checkbox.
 Therefore, it needs to account for being
    * checked and unchecked.
-   *
-   * Personally, I store a state flag in the module object.
    */
   },
 };